larrotta69/hackathon-huge/README.md

 #### Topics
 * Create reducers
 * Create action
-* Remove all the props on the products flows
+* Remove all the props on products flows
 * Render data from the store

-* Create ProductReducer.js on the reducers folder
+* On`reducers/ProductReducer.js`

 ```js
 const products = (state = [], action) => {